 In other words, Furnace Creek isn’t a place where you go to cool down.
-It is consistently over 100°F throughout the year, and it doesn’t see much rain either.
-Together, this makes Furnace Creek a lethal location in terms of temperature and water.
+It is consistently over 100°F throughout the year and doesn’t see much rain either.
+Together, this makes Furnace Creek a lethal location regarding temperature and water.

 Why Is Furnace Creek So Hot?

-After learning about how hot Furnace Creek is, the next question you may be wondering about is why it got this way.
+After learning about how hot Furnace Creek is, the next question you may have is why it got this way.
 Why are Furnace Creek and Death Valley so hot?
 The answer lies in the shape of the area and its location.

 For starters, Furnace Creek is in Death Valley.
-This valley is very long and 282 feet below sea level.
-It is also located right in the desert and surrounded by mountains.
+The valley is very long and 282 feet below sea level, and mountains in the desert surround it.
 The mixture of this low elevation and the mountains surrounding it means that the air gets heated by the elevation, and rain rarely makes it over the mountains.

-Together, this results in an incredibly hot and dry environment that most living things cannot survive in.
+Together, this results in an incredibly hot and dry environment in which most living things cannot survive.

 Fun Facts About Furnace Creek

-Here are a few fun facts that you might not know about this unbearably hot town.
+Here are a few fun facts you might not know about this unbearably hot town.